Lastest OpenSSH vulnerability: OpenSSH on FreeBSD #

 OpenSSH query

-To local all OpenSSH servers in your network, use the folloing prebuilt query in your Asset Inventory:
+To locate all OpenSSH servers in your network, the following prebuilt query can be used:

 product:”OpenSSH”